Pragma Engine Architecture Overview #

 Tech stack #

-Pragma requires only the JVM and MySql to run.
+Pragma requires only the JVM and MySQL to run.
 There are no other dependencies such as key-value stores, distributed caches, message queues, etc.

 Pragma services are packaged into a single executable.
 The entire stack can be run with a single button press, enabling simple local dev environments and low-cost internal test environments.
 Production environments are configured in a traditional microservice architecture with services running on dedicated nodes, but this complexity is reserved for when it is needed.